benjaminpick/contact-form-7-select-box-editor-button/readme.txt

 2. Editor Button
 3. Parameters

+== Upgrade Notice ==

+= 0.2.3 =
+The Frontend Javascript code was added to the plugin itself, so you should remove it from your contact form itself.
+(For this version, the JS code wasn't modified, so it should continue to work if you don't.)

 == Changelog ==

-=
+= 0.2.3 =
 * Performance: Compressed JS files
+* Frontend JS Code is added by plugin
+* Add Install Instruction to admin page

 = 0.2.2 =
 * De: Fix button title